 (v) Drinkers should be washed thoroughly.

-(vi) Wet litters and mouldy feeds should be detected quickly and removed. (vii) •External parasites like lice should be controlled by dipping birds in solutions containing chemicals to kill the parasites.
+(vi) Wet litter and mouldy feeds should be detected quickly and removed. (vii) •External parasites like lice should be controlled by dipping birds in solutions containing chemicals to kill the parasites.

 (viii) Internal parasites should also be controlled by regular deworming with certain chemicals to kill the parasites.